Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 -

-Future Search is a participatory method that brings a “whole system into the room” to build common ground and commit to action.
-It emphasises collaboration, common ground, and working with difference.
+Future Search is a participatory process used globally to bring a snapshot of a whole system into the room to build common ground and co-create action plans.
+It emphasises collaboration, relationship and shared responsibility.

 Find out more here.